Break the rules – why challenging assumptions leads to truly unique ideas

 The more experience people have, the more they are hindered by their knowledge of ‘what should be done’.
 After years of excelling in a particular field, you know exactly what works and what doesn’t.
-Consciously or subconsciously you’ll decide to stick to best practises and you’ll certainly try to avoid repeating past failures.
+Consciously or subconsciously you’ll decide to stick to best practices and you’ll certainly try to avoid repeating past failures.
 Experienced professionals are masters in avoiding mistakes and repeating what works.

 While understandable, too much conservatism is dangerous.
 Written and unwritten rules might be useful in everyday life, they can be nasty limitations when trying to solve a tricky situation.
 Tough problems are generally not solved with conventional means.
 Often a new, original approach is required.
 The kind of clever and surprising solution you won’t find just by using your experience.

 To find truly remarkable solutions you need to challenge your assumptions.
 What rules (both written and unwritten) are in place?
 Can you break through the framework of your perceived boxes?
 Ask yourself what assumptions you make about your current situation.
 Can you cut one of the main assumptions?
 Perhaps you can think of an alternative, or maybe you can work around the presumed requirement altogether…

 Successful entrepreneurs are often masters in challenging assumptions.
 They know that some rules are meant to be broken.
 Or like Timothy Ferris says in his best-selling book The 4-Hour Workweek: “Outside of science and law, all rules can be bent or broken.”